christianalfoni/react-simple-flex/README.md

 ### What about the support for flexbox?
 Of course Internet Explorer is lagging behind a bit, but yeah, you can use Flexbox: http://caniuse.com/#feat=flexbox.
 This project no IE11 fixes currently, but please help out with that if you like the lib and need it :)

+### How it differs from normal flex
+- By default a Flex container does not stretch, you have to use **grow** explicitly.
+This just creates a more predictable behaviour
+- No more thinking justify, align, content... just **align**, much like a background image position.
+The library will use the correct properties under the hood
+- It is just a lot less to align... or justify?... in your head

 ### Some examples
 ```js
 import Flex from 'react-simple-flex';